jkirkcaldy/plex-utills/README.md

 -   enabling HDR banners
 -   Backup your original posters alongside your media

 This can be run on both your films library and your TV shows Library.
-If enabled on your TV shows, a mini 4K banner will be added to each of your 4K epiisodes, not the season posters.
+If enabled on your TV shows, a mini 4K banner will be added to each of your 4K episodes, not the season posters.
 This is due to the possibility of having Shows/Seasons with mixed resolutions.
 TV shows will be done at the same time as film posters.

 ### 3D Posters